plainionist/plainionist.github.io/_posts/2018-01-02-Domain-Driven-Design.md

    Both have to be developed together and in iterative way, giving constant feedback to each other.
 2. The domain model is the backbone of a language - the UBIQUITOUS LANGUAGE (UL) - which is used by all team members, technical as well as non-technical.
 The UL is used in diagrams, in documents, in code and in speech.
-It must not contain any inconsistancies or ambiguity.
+It must not contain any inconsistencies or ambiguity.
 A change in the UL is results in a change in the domain model.
-3. The domain model is distilled knowledged, iteratively developed through knowledge crunching and continuous learning.
+3. The domain model is distilled knowledge, iteratively developed through knowledge crunching and continuous learning.

 ## Building blocks of model-driven design